Mariners Sunday mailbag: Should Mitch Haniger shut it down for the rest of the season?

 “I absolutely want him back,” manager Scott Servais said.
 “It’s just peace of mind that you want to go into the offseason knowing that ‘ok, I played the last month or whatever.’
 I’m not so much concerned about how his performance, just how he feels.
 And then he can go into his offseason training and get ready for next year.”

-Why does he think he should play?
+Why does Haniger think he should play?

 “Because playing makes me happy and competing makes me happy,” he said.
 “At the same time, I kind of accepted that I don’t really have control over this.
-I only have control over is trying to get better every day.
-Today doing what I can to set me up for tomorrow and build off it each day.
+I only have control over trying to get better every day.
+Today, doing what I can to set me up for tomorrow and build off it each day.
 If it takes five days, great, if it takes two or three weeks, then it does.”

 To be clear, Haniger isn’t dealing with lingering effects from the ruptured testicle and subsequent surgical procedure that landed him on the injured list since June 7.
 He’s dealing with some lower back discomfort that is due to his weakened core area.
 He wasn’t able maintain the level of core work that he needs while recovering from his injury.
 So getting back into intense game action after an extended absence caused the back to start to ache.
 Haniger has one speed when it comes to playing in games and sometimes his body isn’t ready for that level of intensity.